shidheshh/rapidone/VANNA_AI_FLOW.md

 - Branch: ID 2
 - Language: Hebrew (he-IL)

-AVAILABLE DATABASES:
+AVAILABLE DATABASES (use XXX_ prefix in all table references):
-- Keshevrav_RapidOne (main app — appointments, branches, departments)
+- XXX_RapidOne (main app — appointments, branches, departments)
-- Keshevrav_Rapid_Common (SAP — patients OCRD table, treatments)
+- XXX_Rapid_Common (SAP — patients OCRD table, treatments)
-- Issuer1 (financial — invoices, receipts)
+- XXX_Issuer1 (financial — invoices, receipts)
-- Issuer2 (financial — invoices, receipts)
+- XXX_Issuer2 (financial — invoices, receipts)

 MANDATORY RULES — YOU MUST FOLLOW THESE:
-1. ALL table references MUST use fully-qualified names: DatabaseName.dbo.TableName
+1. ALL table references MUST use fully-qualified names: XXX_DatabaseName.dbo.TableName
 2. Appointment queries MUST include: WHERE DoctorId IN ('doctor-guid-1', 'doctor-guid-2')
-3. Invoice/Receipt queries MUST only reference Issuer1 or Issuer2 (no other issuer databases)
+3. Invoice/Receipt queries MUST only reference XXX_Issuer1 or XXX_Issuer2 (no other issuer databases)
 4. ONLY generate SELECT statements.
 Never INSERT, UPDATE, DELETE, DROP, or any DDL.
 5. If the user asks about Leads — respond that they don't have access to lead data.
+6. Always use the XXX_ prefix for database names.

 SCHEMA:
-[User-specific DDL from Step 5 — only allowed tables]
+[User-specific DDL from Step 5 — only allowed tables, all with XXX_ prefix]

 HEBREW ENTITY MAPPING:
 תורים = Appointments, מטופלים = Patients (OCRD table), חשבוניות = Invoices, רופאים = Doctors (AspNetUsers)